MonsOlympus/UE4-WikiBook/References/Structs.md

 # Structs

-Structs (or structures) are a composite [data type](https://en.wikipedia.org/wiki/Data_type) that can contain multiple [member variables](https://en.wikipedia.org/wiki/Member_variable), including another struct type.
+Structs (or structures) are a composite [data type](https://en.wikipedia.org/wiki/Data_type) that allow programmers to group members into a single type.
+A struct (in C++) can contain any combination of [member variables](https://en.wikipedia.org/wiki/Member_variable) including other Struct types and [member functions](https://en.wikipedia.org/wiki/Method_(computer_programming)#Member_functions_in_C++).

-*Structures in C++ can have member functions along with data members.*
+However this does not extend to Blueprint, Structs created within the Unreal Editor are limited to member variables only as member functions cannot be declared with the UFUNCTION Macro.

 ## Declaration Syntax